 Then, wash the melon well, cut it and scoop out the seeds.
 The cavies can eat chunks of 1 or 2 inches.
 Expect the cavies to go crazy when they sniff the melon.
 Also, you can feed this to the lovely guinea pigs every other day.

 One of the risks is the high level of sodium here.
-It is not a very bad thing, but it could make your cavy thirsty for water…or more of that refreshing melon!
+It is not a very bad thing, but it could make your cavy thirsty for water.

 Quick Facts on Honeydew Melon

-- This melon has no cholesterol, it has carbs, proteins, vitamins
+- This melon has no cholesterol.
+But, it has carbs, proteins, and vitamins.